 “In every area, insurance rates tend to vary widely, says Rosenberg, who is the founder of Personal Profitability.
 “It’s 2018—use the internet!”

 “There are some great options out there to find out everything you need, and compare rates before you buy.
 Don’t listen to high-pressure agents or salespeople.
 Figure out what makes the most sense for you, then reach out to the insurance company.”

 Taking the time to know what you’re buying is worth the investment.
 It really is a case of the more you know the better.

 Doing your own research before you opt into a plan will not only help you understand what’s best for you, but also help you get your head around what you can expect from your policy.

 Overall satisfaction among homeowners who understand their policy is 92 points higher than those who don’t fully understand their coverage, according to the J.D.
 Power survey.

 To help you understand homeowners insurance and find the policy that’s right for you, we’ve got all the basics right here:

 - What is homeowners insurance?

-- How does homeowners insurance work?
+- How does insurance work for home owners?